mauroreisvieira/redom-tailwindcss/docs/v3/guide/elements.md

 # Elements

-## Hyperscript

-> Hyperscript syntax for RE:DOM templates.
-[Hyperscript](https://github.com/hyperhype/hyperscript) is a simple standardized syntax for creating VDOMs for use in Inferno.

 `el()` (actually an [alias](#alias) for [`html()`](https://github.com/redom/redom/blob/master/esm/html.js)) is a helper for `document.createElement()` with a couple of differences.

 The basic idea is to simply create elements with `el()` and mount them with `mount()`, almost like you would do with plain JavaScript: